MAR-AM/Person-Description-Class/README.md

 # Person-Description-Class
- This JavaScript code defines a class called "Personne" with a constructor that initializes two properties: "nom" (name) and "age".
+ This JavaScript code defines a class called "Personne" with a constructor that initializes two properties: "nom" (name) and "age".The class also has a method called "decrire" which logs the person's name and age.
+An instance of the "Personne" class named "test" is created with the name "marieme" and age 20, and its "decrire" method is called, displaying the person's description.